SoftUni-Internal/interactive-content/EN/08-Design-Patterns-and-Best-Practices/02-common-design-patterns.md

 |---|---|
 |+ You can **isolate** your code from the **complexity of** a **subsystem** | - facade can be coupled to too many objects  |

-The facade pattern can reduce complexity when there are several modules communicating with each other or when the client needs to use several classes at once.
+The facade pattern can reduce complexity when several modules are communicating with each other or when the client needs to use several classes at once.

 [/slide]